pvdz/preval/tests/_tofix/booly.md

 >
 > Assignment that cannot be observed should be dropped

+- We probably shouldn't just drop assignments to const without an error...
+-
 - The final $(x) should be hoisted inside the if/else
 - Preval should know the value of x inside each branch
 - The consequent call should end up as $(true)